rolling90/equities-pairs-trading-stat-arb-model/README.md

 # Equities Pairs Trading Strategy

-This project implements an **equities mean reversion pairs trading model** in Python.
+This project implements an **equities pairs trading model** in Python.
 The strategy identifies potentially cointegrated equity pairs, generates entry and exit signals based on z-score thresholds, and evaluates performance using out-of-sample testing.

 ---